Global business groups warn India over new tax plan

 "Arbitrary and punitive retrospective treatment of one of India's most prominent long-term foreign investors by the tax authorities could only tarnish the image of India as a destination for inward investment," he wrote in the letter, a copy of which was seen by Reuters.

-Confusion already reigns in India's telecoms market since the Supreme Court last month ordered all 122 mobile network licenses awarded in a scandal-tainted 2008 sale be revoked.
+Confusion already reigns in India's telecoms market since the Supreme Court last month ordered all 122 mobile network licences awarded in a scandal-tainted 2008 sale be revoked.

-As a result Abu Dhabi's Etisalat has already announced the winding down of its Indian operations.
-Meanwhile Norway's Telenor has been embroiled in a dispute with its Indian partner, Unitech Ltd, and has said it would seek to move the business to a fresh venture with a new partner.
+As a result Abu Dhabi's Etisalat ETEL.AD has already announced the winding down of its Indian operations.
+Meanwhile Norway's Telenor (TEL.OL) has been embroiled in a dispute with its Indian partner, Unitech Ltd (UNTE.NS), and has said it would seek to move the business to a fresh venture with a new partner.

 (Additional reporting by Devidutta Tripathy and Rajesh Kumar Singh in New Delhi; Editing by Tony Munroe and Greg Mahlich)